keegango/lsqpy/README.md

 ### matplotlib

 One optional but extremely useful utility is matplotlib.
 It is a Python library that allows you to plot and view data.
-This library works with Numpy as well so be sure to install that first.
+This library requires NumPy as well so be sure to install that first.
 Installing matplotlib may also require two other python libraries that do not come standard with Python: python-dateutil and pyparsing.
-These can be obatined using easy_instal or pip.
+These can be obatined using easy_install or pip.

 For example: ...

 ## Full Specification

 ### Variables

 	x = Variable(3)                             # Create a variable (3x1)